Corrugated packaging can be shipped by air, truck, or rail.

 The DOT (Department of Transportation) regulates the packaging and transport of hazardous materials.
 All aspects of a package that will contain hazardous material must be certified and cannot be changed once certified.

-Package manufactures are responsible for manufacturing a quality product that conforms to material and performance specifications of the test and certified design, and for correctly formatting all regulated markings.
+Package manufacturers are responsible for manufacturing a quality product that conforms to material and performance specifications of the test and certified design, and for correctly formatting all regulated markings.

 Packaging regulations for hazardous materials can be found in 49 CFR,§§ 171-178.